 What are nonprofit grants?

 Grants for nonprofit organizations are large donations gifted from public or private foundations, government bodies, or corporations to qualifying organizations.
-Grants are crucial to fund missions and projects that create change within communities and grow nonprofits' capabilities.
+Grants are crucial in a strategic plan to fund missions and projects that create change within communities and grow nonprofit organization’s capabilities.

-The federal government awards grants nationwide, but established nonprofits can also tap into their state and local agencies.
+Federal grants are available nationwide, but established nonprofits can tap into state and local agencies.

-A government grant may have more eligibility criteria for applicants and a more complex application process.
-At the same time, they can offer nonprofits higher amounts of funding that are typically available year-round.
+A government grant may have more eligibility criteria and a more complex application process for a grant writer.
+At the same time, an independent federal agency or local organization can offer nonprofits higher amounts of funding typically available year-round.

 Due to the rigorous selection process, these grants are also considered more prestigious and can support a nonprofit's reputation and status.
 For example, you can mention your government grant in marketing to donors and your annual report to stand tall with stakeholders.